rminelli/backend-assessment-insurance-company/README.md

 # H1
 Backend API REST for Insurance Company (Assessment)
 ### H3
-An insurance company has requested the development of an application that can manage some information about the company's insurance policies and customers.
+An insurance company has requested the development of a server-side application that can manage some information about the company's insurance policies and customers.

 **The company provided two data sources, available on the services:**
 * The list of company clients can be found at: http://www.mocky.io/v2/5808862710000087232b75ac